 Little Free Library

-According to the National Literacy Trust, a child who owns a book is six times more likely to read above the level expected for their age compared to their peers who don’t own a book of their own.
-This empowerment is not just about improving literacy skills, but also about enhancing cognitive abilities, fostering empathy, self-awareness, confidence, and igniting creativity.
-People are empowered when the opportunity to discover a personally relevant book to read is not limited by time, space, or privilege.
-A study by Social Science Research found that a home library has a positive impact on children’s future academic growth and job attainment.
-Books are not just a great source of entertainment, but gateways to imagination, knowledge, and opportunities.
+A child who owns a book is six times more likely to read above their expected reading level, compared to their peers who don't own any books.
+Our mission is not just about improving literacy skills, but also about enhancing cognitive abilities, fostering empathy, self-awareness, confidence, and creativity.
+People, especially children, are empowered when the opportunity to discover a suitable book to read isn't limited by time, space, or privilege.
+A study by Social Science Research found that a home library has a positive impact on children's future academic growth, proving that books are not just a great source of entertainment but also gateways to imagination, knowledge, and opportunities.

 How Little Free Libraries Help